CHAPTERS 49-51

 The leader of the Conxence and his associate paused.
 Kaczmarek cracked a wry smile.

 “Oh this?” he said, tugging on his ear and turning his head so they could see it better.
-“Gift from the government, bestowed upon anyone arrested under political circumstances.
+“Gift from the feds, bestowed upon anyone arrested for ‘political deviance.’
 Tags you as a threat.”

 “Still up for associating with us?”
 Kaczmarek asked.

-“Yes,” Sue said, and Richard nodded, readjusting his glasses.
+“Yes,” Su said, and Richard nodded, readjusting his glasses.

 “I see.
 And we’re not giving up the possibility Siles survived whatever Empetrum’s director did to him?”